cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ## Single Step Elimination

-This optimizer simplifies the following sequences of jump that are a result of the code generation and various optimizations:
+This optimizer simplifies the following sequences of jumps that are a result of the code generation and various optimizations:

 * A conditional or unconditional jump targeting the next instruction.
 * A conditional or unconditional jump is removed if there is an identical jump immediately following it.
 The second jump may be a target of another jump.